learn-co-curriculum/dsc-tuning-decision-trees/README.md

 - Maximum features: Maximum number of features to consider when splitting a node

-Let's look at a few hyperparameters and learn about their impact on the classifier performance:
+Let's look at a few hyperparameters and learn about their impact on classifier performance:

 ## `max_depth`